Kinheim

 After its victorious 2006 season, Kinheim qualified for the 2007 European Cup in San Marino, which it also won.
-Kinhein finished third in the European Cup in 1995 and 2009, where it bested fellow Dutch team Amsterdam Pirates.
+Kinheim finished third in the European Cup in 1995 and 2009, where it bested fellow Dutch team Amsterdam Pirates.
 Kinheim again won the Holland Series in 2007, defeating the Pioniers in a three-game sweep.
+Kinheim also won the 2012 Holland Series.

 Kinheim abruptly withdrew from the Hoofdklasse at the end of 2016, citing a lack of players for the top Dutch league.
-The club qualified for the promotion/relegation playoffs in 2018 and 2019 but lost both years and could not return to the Hoofdklasse.
+The club qualified for the promotion/relegation playoffs in 2018 and 2019 but lost both years and did not return to the Hoofdklasse.